Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/GLOBAL_CONFIGURATION_TABLES.md

 ### Admin-Only Access

-- **Pricing Plans**: Only platform admins can create or modify pricing plans
+- **Subscriptions**: Only platform admins can create or modify subscription plans
 - **App Settings**: Only platform admins can create or modify app settings
 - **Tenants**: Can only read/reference plans and public settings (cannot modify)